Newcastle upon Tyne, England

 History

-St James' Park has been home to Newcastle United since the club moved there in 1892, just a year after the merger that created the current club.
+St James' Park has been home to Newcastle United since the club moved there in 1892, the same year the merger of Newcastle East End and Newcastle West End created the current club.
 The ground's hilltop location was challenging for construction but created a stadium that would become inseparable from Newcastle's identity.
 Early development was organic, with various stands added as the club's success and support grew.

 Like many British grounds, St James' Park benefited from the work of architect Archibald Leitch in the early 20th century.
 The ground developed gradually, with the famous Leazes End terrace becoming one of the largest covered standing areas in the country.
-The ground hosted FA Cup semi-finals and became known for its intimidating atmosphere, particularly when the Magpies were challenging for honours in the 1920s and 1950s.
+Newcastle's classic era was the 1950s — three FA Cup wins in five years under managers Stan Seymour and Duggie Livingstone (1951, 1952, 1955), with Jackie Milburn scoring the opening goals in two of the finals.
+The 1955 trophy would remain the club's last major domestic silverware for 70 years.

 The Entertainers Era

 The 1990s transformation of English football saw St James' Park expand dramatically.
-Under the Keegan revolution, Newcastle became the 'Entertainers' and the stadium was developed to match the ambition.
-The ground grew from around 36,000 to over 52,000, with impressive new stands on the Milburn and Sir John Hall sides.
-The redevelopment created the towering structure that now dominates the city skyline.
+Under Kevin Keegan's managerial revolution from 1992, Newcastle became the "Entertainers" — Alan Shearer's record £15 million signing in 1996, Peter Beardsley, Les Ferdinand, David Ginola, Tino Asprilla — and ran Manchester United to the title in 1995-96 in one of English football's most famous near-misses ("I would love it if we beat them").
+Under chairman Sir John Hall, the stadium was developed to match the ambition, growing from around 36,000 to over 52,000 with the impressive new stands on the Milburn and Sir John Hall sides.

 Tickets & Tours